helena-spawn/grass-demo/readme.md

     const _shapes = new Array<Grass>();
     const _drawHeight = _canvasHeight - _bottomMargin;
     const _factory = new GrassFactory(p5, _drawHeight, _canvasHeight);

 The grass object consists of a constructor, a draw and an animate function.
-The draw function is used in the p5 draw loop and the animate function is used in the p5 mousepressed function implementation.
+The draw function is used in the p5 draw loop and the animate function is used in the p5 mousePressed function implementation.

     p5.draw = () =>
     {